Machine-Learning-Tokyo/practical-ml-implementations/object_detection/README.md

 ## Practical hints:
 - you can play with IoU threshold according to your needs.
 For instance, if the localization is more important for a particular project, then it may be better to increase the IoU threshold (`IoU threshold = 0.8`), Likewise, if the localization is not that much crucial for the implementation, then it is possible to decrease the thresholds (`IoU threshold = 0.3`).
+- if your team leader/project manager/client asks you to implement an object detection algorithm, please be sure to ask them whether the **precision** or **recall** is more important for them.
+Let me guess, you would get the answer: "Oh, both of them are important for us!" :laughing:
 # Object Detection implementations:
 ## Face detection from scratch